ytyeh/foss-capstone/README.md

-# foss-capstone
+### The FOSS Capstone Repository

-Repository for Fall 2023 FOSS Capstone Project Option 1
+This is a repository for Fall 2023 FOSS Capstone Project Option 1.
+I will construct this repository step by step following FOSS weekly workshop.